Yas7777/computer_science/Testing/readme.md

 •  Also known as flood testing, it identifies the problems related to large amounts of data.
 •  Volume testing is important for validating system performance and stability.

+**Software Testing Best Practices**

+Software testing is essential for project success from both customer engagement and financial standpoints.
+The cost of solving bugs in production is higher when compared to the testing stage.
+While testing may be time-consuming and expensive, understanding best practices can help the team make better decisions, leading to more effective test phases.

 **Useful Links:**
 What is Software Testing?
 Definition, Types, and Tools - https://katalon.com/resources-center/blog/software-testing#